-In a round where each dog has two retrieves this situation causes confusion and is dealt with in a number of ways.
-This regulation sets out the correct procedure.
-If dogs 1 and 2 are offered a chance of an eye wipe over the dogs under other Judges, say 3 and 4, and dog 1 succeeds, that is their retrieve in numerical order.
+This situation causes confusion and is dealt with in a number of ways, but this regulation sets out the correct procedure.
+If dogs 1 and 2 are offered a chance of an eye wipe over the dogs under other Judges, say 3 and 4, and dog 1 succeeds, that is his retrieve in numerical order.
 For the numerical order to be maintained, the next retrieve on the right must go to number 2.
 If this is not done then 2 will have had two potential opportunities behind 1.
-If 1 fails and 2 wipes their eye that counts as their first retrieve.
-1 will go out, having been eye wiped and a new dog will come in.
+If 1 fails and 2 wipes his eye that counts as his first retrieve.
+1 will go out, having been eye wiped and 7 will come in.
 It is 2's retrieve next.

-If on the other hand it is a Three Judge system, and both 1 and 2 fail, new dogs should not be brought into the line to try for the game.
+If on the other hand both 1 and 2 fail, then if it is a Three Judge system, new dogs should not be brought into the line to try for the game.
 The other dogs in line must have their chance first.